Chicanná Ruins - Campeche

-The Mayan Ruins of Chicanná were rediscovered and named in 1966 by Jack D. Eaton.
-This discovery happened during his exploration of the Yucatan prior to the official start of the National Geographic/Tulane University archaeological study at the Becán Ruins.
-The façade at Structure II, The House of the Serpent mouth, in the Chicanná Ruins inspired this Mayan name,.
-In Mayan “chi” is mouth; “can” is serpent; and “na” is house.
+The Mayan Ruins of Chicanná were rediscovered and named in 1966 by Jack D. Eaton during his exploration of the Yucatan.
+Eaton was poking around prior to the official start of the National Geographic/Tulane University archaeological study at the Becán Ruins and found this site.
+The design on the famous Structure II, ‘House of the Serpent Mouth’ inspired the Mayan name Chicanná.
+In Mayan “chi” is mouth; “can” is serpent and “na” is house.

 Chicanná is located at the base of the Yucatan Peninsula in the State of Campeche in the Rio Bec Region.
 It is one of 45 ruin sites located in that area.
 The site takes advantage of a natural elevation found in the region so structures seem higher and, for the Maya, closer to the gods.
 This settlement was used for important Mayan spiritual ceremonies and rituals, so the closer to the Gods they could be, the better.